Menu

 • not claim that the vehicle is better than the competitor’s unless they can prove that claim

-• not use words like demo vehicle, wholesale price, at cost, discount, savings etc. unless these claims are true
+• not use words like “demo vehicle”, “wholesale price”, “at cost”, “discount” or “savings” unless these claims are true

 Prices in Advertisements

-Dealers do not have to put a price in ads but if a price is advertised it must be the drive-away price.
-This applies to ads on lots as well as ads in newspapers etc. GST and PST can be added to this price but no other fees such as freight charges or inspection fees can be added.
+Dealers do not have to put a price in ads but, if a price is advertised, it must be the drive-away price.
+The drive-away price means the total cost of the vehicle, other than GST and PST, if you were to pay cash.
+Dealers cannot add other fees such as freight charges or inspection fees that are not in the advertised price.
+This applies to any ads whether on the lot or in a newspaper.
 For used vehicles, a window sticker on a vehicle on the sales lot is considered an advertisement.

 • filling tires with nitrogen